knight-dev/GenEpiLAC2025/course_modules_2025/Sequencing&QC/Sequencing&QC.md

 **Are samples contaminated with other bacterial species?**

 Now, we are going to look at how we can remove poor data and adapter contamination by trimming and filtering.
-We will use [TrimGalore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) by executing the following command on the Terminal:
+We will use [TrimGalore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) by executing the following commands on the Terminal:

 ```
 mkdir trimmed